Welcome to today's edition of the Rush 24-7 podcast.

 Lovable rank amateurs, nevertheless.

-I guess about 45 minutes ago, I'm sitting here minding my own business bothering nobody in the process of doing show prep, and I get uh I get an email from a drive-by media guy that I like, Chris Salizza, who writes uh the blog The Fix at the Washington Post,
+I guess about 45 minutes ago, I'm sitting here minding my own business, bothering nobody in the process of doing show prep, and I get an email from a drive-by media guy that I like, Chris Salizza, who writes the blog The Fix at the Washington Post.

-and he says, hey, I'm I'm doing a story here on Souter and the and the Supreme Court nomination that Obama's got coming up here, and I want to know if uh if you think that the Republicans will be making a mistake by really opposing this, or should they should they not do anything?
+And I want to know if you think that the Republicans will be making a mistake by really opposing this, or should they not do anything?

-What what what damage can the Republicans do to this?
+What damage can the Republicans do to this?

 And I'm paraphrasing the question.

-I wrote him back and I said, you know, I I I look at all of this different template than you guys do.
+I wrote him back and I said, you know, I look at all of this through a different template than you guys do.

-I said, the fun for me is gonna be watching all the nut cases on the left go wacko trying to convince Obama to pick one of their own.
+I said, the fun for me is going to be watching all the nutcases on the left go wacko trying to convince Obama to pick one of their own.

-That's I mean, the Republicans, uh I told him the Republicans can, you know, that any time they seriously contrast themselves with Obama, I think it's a win-win for them.
+That's, I mean, the Republicans, I told him, the Republicans can, you know, anytime they seriously contrast themselves with Obama, I think it's a win-win for them.

-But I said, you're focused on what the Republicans are gonna do.
+But I said, you're focused on what the Republicans are going to do.

-Now, I we've got some great audio sound bites to what Obama thinks of the court anyway, that's coming up on the program today.
+Now, we've got some great audio soundbites to what Obama thinks of the court anyway that's coming up on the program today.

 The search will be on for a Supreme Court nominee who has a tax problem.

-And and Supreme Court Justice David Souter leaving the Supreme Court in June.
+And Supreme Court Justice David Souter leaving the Supreme Court in June.

 So all the liberal eyes now turn to Obama for a replacement, a name, his first appointment destined to be reported, by the way, whoever he picks.

-Just like Gibbs, the greatest PR guy, the greatest spokesman ever, whoever he picks, we're gonna hear that it's the smartest, the best.
+Just like Gibbs, the greatest PR guy, the greatest spokesman ever, whoever he picks, we're going to hear that's the smartest, the best.

-We all know the nominee is gonna be a liberal.
+We all know the nominee is going to be a liberal.

 Will it be a female liberal?

-Now, the the early betting right now is on Sonia Sotomayer, who is Hispanic.
+Now, the early betting right now is on Sonia Sotomayer, who is Hispanic.

-As I say, uh whoever, whatever names surface, or gonna be some leftists unhappy about it.
+As I say, whoever, whatever names surface, there are going to be some leftists unhappy about it.

 Obama looks at the Supreme Court.